How to Acquire Local Search Citations to Improve Your Business SEO

-So now we’re using the citations and the data within them to our advantage – we have a library of data-driven citations and are also using platforms that users use on a daily to engage with customers.
+So now we’re using the citations and the data within them to our advantage – we have a library of data-driven citations and are also using platforms that users use daily to engage with customers.
 At this point, we have the support of Google with our citation consistency and engagement with local customers.
-This is a win-win in the citation building game.
+This is a win-win in the citation-building game.

 Managing Your Citations

 Once you’ve created a few new citations for your business, the work isn’t done – actively managing your citations is essential to your search rankings, revenue, and online reputation.
 Like many aspects of SEO, it’s an ongoing project that you should consider long-term maintenance.

 Neglecting to manage your citations properly can turn them from a benefit to a risk to your SEO and online presence.
 From competitor edits to local listings to inaccurate information, there are several issues that can crop up.

 Partner With VDigital Services for Your Local SEO Search Needs

 Learn more about how a professional agency partner can keep your Local SEO citation and directory needs up to date by contacting V Digital Services today.